qrkourier/shufflepad-sound-machine/README.md

 #### Instructions
 ##### Overview
-In addition to the step-by-step instructions for the Spooky Sound Machine above, you will collect the sound effects you wish to use in a directory and run shufpad.sh.
-You will need to install some software dependencies for shufpad.sh to use (libav, SoX).
+In addition to the step-by-step instructions for the Spooky Sound Machine above, you will collect the sound effects you wish to use in a directory and run shufflepad.sh.
+You will need to install some software dependencies for shufflepad.sh to use (libav, SoX).
 Then you'll copy your own out.mp3 composed by the script to the RasPi and you're done.

 ##### Step by step
 1. Clone this repository to your computer like `git clone https://github.com/qrkourier/shufflepad-sound-machine.git`